frozenspider/chat-history-manager-rust/README.md

 - `<account-name>.db` (used after 2014-08-28 and up to 2018, more recent versions were not tested)

 In either case, loading `mra.dbs` will load both.

+Known issues:
+- Only a subset of smile types is supported.
+- Some smile types are not converted and left as-is since I don't have a reference to see how they looked like.
+- In rare cases, Russian text is double-encoded as cp1251 within UTF-16 LE.
+Distorted text is passed as-is.
+- In legacy database, timestamps are in some weird timezone (looks to be UTC+1?), and actual timezone is not known.
+  Use `ShiftDatasetTime` to adjust the time to the correct timezone, if known.
+- Newer database often contains duplicate messages.
+Best effort is made to get rid of them, but the side effect is that it might also remove "legitimate" duplicates (i.e. if a user sent the same message multiple times in quick succession on purpose).

 Tinder
 ------